houtenbos/krakura-bot/README.md

 ## Bot Startup

 When the arbitrage bot starts for the first time, you will be presented with a series of questions to obtain platform credentials.
-Once all startup questions are answered, your credentials will be encrypted and stored locally on your machine in the project at `src/info/credentials` or `krakura/credentials` if running from Docker.
+Once all startup questions are answered, your credentials will be encrypted and stored locally on your machine in the project at `src/config/credentials.rtf`.
 Now, when the arbitrage bot starts, you will only be required to enter your password for the arbitrage bot to access your platform credentials.
-If you need to reset your stored platform credentials, delete the credentials file at `src/info/credentials` or `krakura/credentials` if running from Docker and restart the arbitrage bot.
+If you need to reset your stored platform credentials, delete the credentials file at `src/config/credentials.rtf` and restart the arbitrage bot.
 Once all startup questions are answered, then the arbitrage bot will start looking for profitable trades.

 ### Bot Questions